"The hand of a craftsman engaged in his craft is always pure."

 L-R Clockwise : Sun kissed banks of the Gomti river; View from a TATA Plant ; Green landscape at the Shivrajpur beach

-I realise how heavy that sounds, but I’m not lying when I say we fell in love instantly with the people and the place so much so we did not miss the city one bit.
-(Except for maybe the day when craving for good black coffee and cheesecake got the better of us.)
+This wonderful and blissful experience has left a lasting impression on me.
+I realise how heavy that sounds, but I’m not exaggerating when I say we instantly fell in love with the people and the place, so much so that we did not miss the city one bit (except perhaps for the occasional craving for good black coffee and cheesecake).
+There is a sense of purpose and immense joy that you don’t easily experience in a 9-to-5 job.
+If you ask me, I would choose the slow rural life over city life every single time.